Surface-Code Hardware Hamiltonian: Small is Big!

 indicating that three‑body interactions strengthen more rapidly than two‑body ones as $\Gside$ increases.
 Their curves intersect at a critical ratio $({\Gside}/{\Grad})^*$, signaling a crossover from the computational phase ($|ZZ|>|ZZZ|$) to the inverted, topologically ordered phase ($|ZZZ|>|ZZ|$).

 The critical ratio $\left(\Gside/\Grad\right)^*$ is highly cell‑dependent and shifts between gate‑ON and gate‑OFF configurations.
 For example, when $\Grad/2\pi = 8\,\text{MHz}$ (top panels of Fig.~\ref{fig:gside}) the threshold moves from $1/3$ in the OFF state to $1/2$ in the ON state, effectively enlarging the computational phase.
-Other cells behave oppositely (Fig.~\ref{fig:gsidew}), underscoring the need to co‑optimize coupling strengths and gate schedules to guarantee robust fault‑tolerance throughout the lattice.
+Other cells behave oppositely (see more details in Supplementary Fig. S4), underscoring the need to co‑optimize coupling strengths and gate schedules to guarantee robust fault‑tolerance throughout the lattice.